Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1984, Switzerland, Presence Audio

-October 10: launch of "Présence Audio", a high-fidelity auditorium, in an apartment in Lausanne.
+October 10: the launch of "Présence Audio", a high-fidelity auditorium, in an apartment in Lausanne.

-For the same investment, I could have chosen a "traditional" store... but two years of experience "at home" convinced me: it's the best way to share a listening experience, even if it's much less obvious commercially!
+For the same investment, I could have chosen a "traditional" store... but two years of experience "at home" convinced me it was the best way to share a listening experience, even if it was much less easy commercially.

-Despite this, it is incredibly successful from the start, with 311 systems installed in 18 months, solely by word of mouth from 4 customers!
+Despite this, it was incredibly successful from the start, with 311 systems installed in 18 months, all advertising solely by word of mouth from 4 customers!

-I add a lot of English products: Creek, Crimson, DNM, Logic.
+I added a lot of English products: Creek, Crimson, DNM, Logic.

-I am the Linn/Naim dealer for French-speaking Switzerland, which earned me the visit of the two factories, and some anecdotes with their founders... for another day :)
+I was the Linn/Naim dealer for French-speaking Switzerland, which earned me a visit to the two factories, and some anecdotes shared with their founders... for another day :)

-I've been selling a lot of Naim Nait since 1983, but then I quit Naim because I don't like the NAC 42 and NAP 110.
+I'd been selling a lot of Naim Nait since 1983, but then I quit Naim because I didn't like the NAC 42 and NAP 110.

-I also sell a lot of Linn LP12 turntables, up to the Ittok/Karma combination, quite a few loudspeakers (Kan, Sara and Isobarik), but I reject the LK1 and LK2 electronics.
+I also sold a lot of Linn LP12 turntables, up to the Ittok/Karma combination, quite a few loudspeakers (Kan, Sara and Isobarik), but I rejected the LK1 and LK2 electronics.

-From Linn, I learned - and kept, unlike some people - the importance of the "Single speaker demo room"... and their famous "garbage in, garbage out"... it was their great contribution :)
+From Linn, I learned (and unlike some people, remained faithful to) the importance of the "single speaker demo room", matching components, and their famous "garbage in, garbage out"... it was their great contribution :).

-But that was nothing compared to the coming rivalry between Ivor and Julian...which went all the way to cars...Ivor had chosen a 'Group A' style Peugeot, Julian...a 'boosted' Jaguar. . the ballad at largely illegal speed on the small roads had shaken me to the bones :)
+But that was nothing compared to the coming rivalry between Ivor and Julian...which went all the way to cars...Ivor had chosen a 'group A' style Peugeot, Julian...a 'boosted' Jaguar.
+A ride at mostly illegal speeds on the small roads shook me to my bones :).

-It took me 8 years (!) to agree to sell my first CD player (a small integrated Luxman), because even my affordable turntables (Thorens TD166 MkII Super, arm Linn Basik, Goldring or Denon DL103) made all players, even very expensive, unlistenable... a group was even created by my competitors, "SAC" (for Swiss Audio Control... aptly named) to boycott me, under official cover to regroup to have good purchasing conditions. .. they called me a "business destroyer" :)
+I pushed my product tests as far as ever.
+For each new component, after a complete break-in, I plugged it in with "everything" I had, including the "accessories," until I got the best out of it... to the point that my auditorium was becoming the preferred testing location for several distributors (Karlev for Creek, Crimson, DNM; Philippe for JMR, Vecteur, YBA; etc.).
+It took me 8 years (!) to agree to sell my first CD player (a small integrated Luxman), because even my affordable turntables (Thorens TD166 MkII Super, arm Linn Basik, Goldring or Denon DL103) made all players, even very expensive ones, unlistenable.
+A group was even created by my competitors to boycott me: ”SAC” (for Swiss Audio Control... aptly named).
+Its ostensible function was to work as a group to obtain good purchasing conditions.
+They called me a "business destroyer" :)

-One day, invited by Philippe Zumbrunn, Stefan Kudelski, the founder of Nagra, comes to Présence Audio to test his prototype CD player; CDs weren't on the market yet, even the disc was a prototype.
+One day, invited by Philippe Zumbrunn, Stefan Kudelski, the founder of Nagra, came to Présence Audio to test his prototype CD player.
+CDs weren't on the market yet, and even the disc was a prototype.

-The sound engineer, Marcel Cellier, comes too, with his recording "Le Mystère des Voix Bulgares" both on LP and pre-burned on the test CD.
+The sound engineer, Marcel Cellier, came too, with his recording "Le Mystère des Voix Bulgares" on LP and also pre-burned on a test CD.

-Listening to the Vecteur turntable (with the Vecteur-Lurné arm and an AKG1000) so dramatically crushes CD playback, to Stefan's amazement - and disgust - that Nagra postpones the release of its player to better days (Kudelski will finally release it in 2007).
-In addition, the much vaunted dynamics of the CD turned out to be pathetic...
+To Stefan's amazement and disgust, listening to the Vecteur turntable (with the Vecteur-Lurné arm and an AKG1000) so dramatically crushed CD playback that Nagra postponed the release of its player to a better day.
+(Kudelski would finally release it in 2007.)
+In addition, the much-vaunted dynamics of the CD turned out to be pathetic.

 Askoy